- Luis Monti uniquely played in the World Cup Final for different nations

 “With this passport in the exhibition, my grandfather will take his rightful place in the history of football,” beamed the granddaughter of a world football legend.

-You can view Monti's passport and numerous other fascinating football items at the newly-established FIFA World Football Museum in Zurich.
+You can view Monti's passport and numerous other fascinating football items at the FIFA World Football Museum in Zurich.